 - It Starts in the Beginning

 - What Content will be Useful?

-- Content Structure is Important for Small Business Blog Posts tha Rank
+- Content Structure is Important for Posts that Rank

 - Optimize for SEO in Four Steps